Bizordec/vk-to-tgm/README.md

 An application that forwards wall posts and playlists from VK community to Telegram channel.

-Consists of following services:
+Consists of the following services:

 - Server that receives VK Callback events
 - Telegram bot that forwards wall posts or playlists by user request
 - Celery worker that forwards wall posts
 - (optional) Celery worker that forwards playlists
-- Celery Beat service, that cleans up a SQLite3 database task results

 ![vtt_schema](assets/vtt_schema.png)

-## Requirements:
+## Requirements

-- Python 3.8+
-- RabbitMQ Server
-- FFmpeg
+- Docker
 - [VK community token with access to community management](https://vk.com/dev/access_token)
 - VK account
 - Telegram channel (and additional channel if you need playlists)